rufusjk22/ARM-processors/README.md

 # ARM Microprocessor Programming on CPulator

-This repository contains assembly programs written and tested on the CPulator ARMv7 emulator.
-It demonstrates fundamental ARM coding concepts such as arithmetic operations, control flow, memory manipulation, and stack usage.
+This repository contains ARM assembly programs developed and tested on the CPulator ARMv7 emulator, focusing on both fundamental operations and hardware-like control tasks.

 ---

 ## 🚀 Features
-- Basic arithmetic (add, sub, mul, div)
+- Arithmetic and logic operations (add, sub, mul, div)
-- Conditional branching and loops
+- Conditional branching, loops, and subroutines
+- I/O control with LEDs and switches using memory-mapped registers
+- Handling input values from switches and producing output signals on LEDs
-- Subroutines and stack operations
+- Stack operations and structured program design
-- Load/Store instructions for memory handling

 ---

 ## 🔧 Usage
 1. Open [CPulator](https://cpulator.01xz.net/?sys=arm).
 2. Paste the assembly code into the editor.
-3. Assemble and run the program to view output in registers/memory.
+3. Assemble and run the program.
+4. Use the CPulator’s switch and LED panel to interact with I/O programs.

 ---

 ## 📘 Purpose
-This project is a learning resource for students to understand ARM assembly, instruction sets, and low-level programming without requiring physical hardware.
+Beyond simple instruction practice, this project demonstrates how to interface with simulated hardware in CPulator.
+Writing assembly to control LED states and read switch inputs builds a deeper understanding of memory-mapped I/O, register manipulation, and real-world microcontroller behavior.